weihuangwong/export-vpiclite/README.md

 # vindecoder

-Scripts that implement vPIC decoder.
+Scripts that implement vPIC VIN decoder.
 These scripts make use of the MS SQL Server bak file provided by NHTSA at https://vpic.nhtsa.dot.gov/api/.